lit/lit.dev/packages/lit-dev-content/site/guide/templates/html.md

   order: 2
 ---

 Lit templates describe HTML that is rendered by the browser into the DOM.
 You can combine static strings of HTML with dynamic [expressions](/guide/templates/expressions).
 The static portions of the template must describe [well-formed HTML](#well-formed-html), and expressions are only valid at specific [locations](#expression-locations) in the template.
-However, Lit also supports a special type of [static expression](#static-expressions) which can be used in any location in the template and is a one-time interpolation that is not intended to be updated.
+Lit also supports a special type of [static expression](#static-expressions) which can be used in any location in the template and is a one-time interpolation not intended to be updated.

 ## Well-formed HTML { #well-formed-html }